dirtprotocol/dirtoracle/README.md

 DIRT is an protocol for onchain pricefeeds.
 This readme walks through how you can use the DIRT pricefeed to get the latest ETH/USD on Ropsten.

 ## Reading from the oracle on Ropsten
 The DIRT oracle is deployed on Ropsten and we maintain an ETH-USD price feed.
 The oracle fetches data from Coinbase, Kraken and OpenMarketCap, and stores the median value onchain.
-The price updates every minute and you can view the historical data on our dashboard:
+The price updates every minute and you can view the historical data on our dashboard: TODO

 The oracle is deployed on Ropsten at the address [`0xa85F06Ed8834914F3Dd1473EF4337e8799eFe034`](https://ropsten.etherscan.io/address/0xa85f06ed8834914f3dd1473ef4337e8799efe034).